ga-adi-gelato/Course-Materials/lessons/android-fundamentals/activities-and-intents-lesson/readme.md

 Since we could be starting different Activities from our Main Activity, we first have to check that our result is coming from the `NAME_REQUEST` activity, then we have to check to make sure the results are valid.
 After that, we can retrieve the data like normal and use it however we want.

+> Check: What are the key differences between how we started activities before and what we just did?

 ## Independent Practice: startActivityForResult (10 mins)

 **Do this activity with a partner**

-This practice is going to be similar to the addition one but modified: instead of passing values from the first activity to the second, we are going to give the user two options in the main activity, add and subtract.
+Instead of passing values from the first activity to the second, we are going to give the user two options in the main activity, add and subtract.

-If the user chooses add, they are taken to a different activity with two EditTexts where they type 2 numbers, and the sum is returned in the result of the main activity where it is displayed after pressing a calculate button.
+If the user chooses add, they are taken to a calculate activity with two EditTexts where they type 2 numbers, and a calculate button.
+The sum of the numbers from the calculate activities is displayed on the main activity after pressing the calculate button.

+**Bonus:**

-If the user chooses subtract, the same steps occur, except the difference is returned to the main activity.
+If the user chooses subtract, the same steps occur, except the difference is displayed in the main activity.

+> Check: Let's take 2 minutes to review the answer.
+Were all students able to complete the activity successfully?
+If not, where did you get stuck?

 #### Conclusion (5 mins)